jkonowitch/pastey/README.md

 ### API Keys

-Pastey will look for a file in your `home` directory called `.pastey_config`.
-This file should contain your PasteBin API Key in YAML format.
+Pastey will look for an api key in your shell environment using the variable PASTEBIN_KEY.

 ```
-api_key: A3409ASD3049KJKJ
+echo "export PASTEBIN_KEY='yourkey'" >> ~/.bash_profile
 ```